Creating content types

 Refactoring Content Types

-- GUID-based Renaming: If a class is renamed but the GUID remains the same, the system synchronizes the change automatically.
+- GUID-based Renaming: If a class is renamed but the GUID remains the same, the system synchronizes the change automatically on next startup.
+No data migration is needed.

 -

-Migration API: For complex changes, developers can implement a class inheriting from
+Migration API: For complex schema changes, developers can implement a class inheriting from

-MigrationStepto programmatically change the schema. - Data Preservation: When code is deleted, the CMS retains database entries if they contain data, marking them as "missing its code" to prevent accidental loss.
+MigrationStepto programmatically alter the content type schema in a controlled, repeatable way. - Data Preservation: When a content type class is deleted, the CMS retains database entries that contain data, marking them as "missing its code" to prevent accidental loss.
+Entries can be recovered by restoring the class.

 Best Practices